porzechowski/blog/_posts/2024-02-01-post-fault-injections.md

 # Breaking software with hardware

-This is probably first post in a series about hardware/software security.
+This is the first post in a series about hardware and software security.
-It covers basics idea behind fault injection and shows how can it be used.
+It covers basic ideas behind fault injections and shows how can it be used.

 ## Problem